typedb/typedb/docs/pages/documentation/11-examples/CSV-migration.md

 This example has illustrated how to migrate CSV data into Grakn.
 Having read it, you may want to further study our documentation about [CSV migration](../migration/CSV-migration.html) and [Graql templating](https://grakn.ai/pages/documentation/graql/graql-templating.html).

 {% include links.html %}

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/27" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.